Where Did the Phrase “Break a Leg” Come From?

 When we say "break a leg," we don't actually want people to break their legs.
 So, why do we say this interesting phrase in the first place?

 Have you ever stopped to think about the common phrases we use in everyday conversation?
-People say things like “knock on wood“, “cat’s out of the bag“, and “spill the beans” all the time, along with another common idiom: “break a leg.”
+People say things like “knock on wood“, “quit cold turkey“, “cat’s out of the bag“, “take it with a grain of salt“, and “spill the beans” all the time, along with this common idiom: “break a leg.”
 Why exactly do we say it, though, and where did the phrase even come from?
 Read on to get the fascinating details, from what it means to its superstitious roots.

 “Break a leg” meaning